-Before you can load a program, you must run your target system's initialization code, then set the User Stack Pointer.
-To simplify this process, a configuration file is supplied with the demo program.
+Before you can load a program, you must ensure that the target processor registers are initialized to appropriate values.
+To simplify this process, a command file is supplied with the demo program.

-1 Choose the File→Load Emulator Config...
-(ALT, F, E) command.
+1 Choose the File $\rightarrow$ Run Cmd File...
+(ALT, F, R) command.

-2 Select the sample configuration command file, C:\HP\RTC\M360\DEMO\SFTPROBE\ECSMON.CMD (if C:\HP\RTC\M360 was the installation path chosen when installing the debugger software).
+- 2 Click on the Browse button. - 3 Select the example command file, C:\HP\RTC\M340\DEMO\SFTPROBE\ECSDEMO.CMD (if C:\HP\RTC\M340 was the installation path chosen when installing the debugger software).